-Most Disney films come with a lesson, but nothing as powerful as the lessons from Disney’s Moana.
+Most Disney films come with a lesson, but nothing as powerful as the lessons learned from Disney’s Moana.
 I have been waiting for this movie to open ever since I saw the first trailer over the summer.
 I knew there was something special about it.
 Moana’s character resonated with me as a mom and incorporates the lessons I want for my children.

 This post may contain affiliate links.
 Please read my full disclosure policy for more information.